kazuyakuza/space-invaders-game/.kilocode/workflows/critical-workflow.md

   - If not in the main branch, and:
     - there are uncommitted changes, commit them.
 Then ask the user if merge that branch to `main` branch or not.
     - there are not pending changes, then ask the user if merge that branch to `main` branch or not.
-- 2º Create a new branch with a descriptive name:
+- 2º Create and switch to a new branch with a descriptive name:
   - For new features: `feat/<meaning-name>`
   - For bug fixes: `fix/<meaning-name>`
   - Create the new branch before starting work on the task, ensuring the branch name reflects the task's purpose or TODO file's name.